vasquini/EDLB-micropipe/README.md

 * If encountering an OOM error on the Dorado basecalling step, restrict the `--dorado_batchsize` parameter to half of what the error message deems the maximum. [source] https://github.com/nanoporetech/dorado/issues/752

 * Make sure you have your system's best practices in mind when selecting the `--dorado_device` parameter.

+* **WARNING: Some HPC clusters like Rosalind can't run GPU processes on GPU nodes.
+Dorado and Guppy need GPU nodes to run.
+In such cases, it is recommended to separate GPU processes (Dorado or Guppy processes) from the rest of the pipeline, and run the rest of the pipeline as an Assembly-only run in non-GPU node.**

 # Comments